 Note:

-As of version 7.2, Redis Enteprise will enforce the shards limits by their types (RAM, flash) rather than total number of shards.
+As of version 7.2, Redis Enterprise enforces shard limits by shard types, RAM or flash, instead of the total number of shards.
 The flash shards limit only appears in the UI if Auto Tiering is enabled.

 Update cluster license